 CRWD, Ramsey County Soil and Water Conservation Division, and City of Roseville are working to maintain good water quality in Lake McCarrons, and shoreline restoration has been a top priority.
 A 2007 assessment of the Lake McCarrons shoreline documented slope, soils, and vegetation cover for each shoreline parcel, and ranked them into areas with high, medium, and low erosion potential.
 Following the assessment, CRWD and Ramsey County Soil and Water Conservation Division have recommended shoreline restoration designs using native shoreline plants.
 Native plants have extensive root systems that increase soil stability, provide habitat for wildlife and require little maintenance.

 Many property owners on Lake McCarrons have installed rain gardens or shoreline restoration projects to help keep runoff and pollution from reaching the lake.
 Starting in 2004, efforts began to restore the shoreline of Lake McCarrons with additional funding in 2008 and 2009 from the Minnesota Board of Water and Soil Resources.
 Overall, more than 12 lakeshore property owners have restored their shorelines.

 Residents who own property adjacent to the lake can contact CRWD for details on shoreline restoration.
-Technical assistance and funding may be available through the District’s Stewardship Grants program.
-Learn more about the program and how to get started on the Stewardship Grants page.
+Technical assistance and funding may be available through the District’s Clean Water Project Grants program.
+Learn more about the program and how to get started on the Clean Water Project Grants page.

 View All CRWD ProjectsGo To Projects